Wiise Privacy Policy

 If you believe that any personal information Wiise has collected about you is inaccurate, not up-to-date, incomplete, irrelevant or misleading, you may request correction.
 Additionally, if you believe that we are holding personal information about you that is no longer required for the services you have engaged Wiise to provide, you have the right to seek that this information is erased.

-Please contact us and we will take reasonable steps to update your information in accordance with the requirements of the Privacy Act.
-Please see 'How to contact us' for details.
+Please contact us and we will take reasonable steps to update your information.
+See 'How to contact us' for details.

 8. Complaints